Planaltina, Federal District: History

-In 1910 the name of the town, Mestre d'Armas, was changed to Altamir, because of the beauty of the place seen from the surrounding heights.
+In 1910, the name of the town, Mestre d'Armas, was changed to Altamir, because of the beauty of the place seen from the surrounding heights.

 After 1917, the town began to attract small industries and dried meat producers, tanneries, shoe factories, a hydroelectric plant and a road linking Planaltina to Ipameri.
 In the same year the name was changed to Planaltina.

-In 1922 the centennial of Brazilian independence was celebrated and the national Deputy Americano do Brasil presented plans to the Chamber of Deputies and placed the Founding Stone of the future capital.
+In 1922, the centennial of Brazilian independence was celebrated and the national Deputy Americano do Brasil presented plans to the Chamber of Deputies and placed the Founding Stone of the future capital.

 The national President, Epitácio Pessoa, made a decree establishing the Founding Stone and designated the engineer Balduino Ernesto de Almeida, Director of the Railroad in Goiás, to lead the mission.

 On 7 September 1922, with a caravan consisting of 40 people the founding stone was placed on Centenário Hill, located 9 km from the town.

-In the decade of the thirties there was a cooling off of the movement to relocate the capital, but in 1945 the question was taken up again and Planaltina played host to a commission headed by President Eurico Gaspar Dutra.
+In the decade of the 1930s, there was a cooling off of the movement to relocate the capital, but in 1945 the question was taken up again and Planaltina played host to a commission headed by President Eurico Gaspar Dutra.

-In 1955, the commission headed by Marechal José Pessoa Cavalcanti established the area and the location of the new capital.
+In 1955, the commission headed by Marshal José Pessoa established the area and the location of the new capital.
 The square of the Federal District occupied an area of 5,814 km2 and was superimposed on three municipalities of Goiás, one of which was Planaltina, which saw its territory divided in two, with its nucleus remaining inside the Federal District.
 It lost then its position of a municipality and became an administrative region.

 The part that was left in the state of Goiás became known as Planaltina de Goiás, popularly called Brasilinha.

 After 1966 Planaltina underwent periodic changes with the establishment of housing tracts (loteamentos) to receive people who could not be settled in the Brasília.
 Some of these were Vila Vicentina, Setor Residencial Leste (Vila Buritis I, II, e III), Setor Residencial Norte A (Jardim Roriz) and an expansion of the Traditional Sector.

-In 1990, after 31 years belonging to the Federal District, Planaltina, like the other administrative regions, voted for governor, senator and district deputy.
+In 1990, after 30 years of belonging to the Federal District, Planaltina, like the other administrative regions, voted for governor, senator and district deputy.

-Overall Picture
+Planaltina was founded on August 19, 1859, receiving the status of administrative region, according to Law 4545, of December 10, 1964.